Our team

 For patients of Joshua’s from other clinics who wish to follow him to Capitol Hill Medical, or for current CHM patients who wish to transfer to Joshua, please sign up to be contacted here.

 Please note: Joshua will only be in-network with one insurance plan: Premera Blue Cross, and will bill Premera for his primary care services.
-For all other patients with other plans, he will only be available for as direct primary care (DPC) provider.
+For all other patients with other plans, he will be available as a direct primary care (DPC) provider.
 Read about DPC here.
 If you have Premera insurance, or if you are interested in starting direct primary care with Joshua, please sign up below.

 Thomas L. Thomson, MSN, AGNP-C